annaguerrini/my-weather-project/README.md

-This is the code I used on my weather app
+This is the code I used on my weather app.
 You can see it live here: https://elated-goodall-0e0d0f.netlify.app/

 What you are able to see here 👀: